bluescarni/site_source/content/coding/overloading_overloaded.rst

 expression ``x += y * z`` is ill-formed, then the call operator is, under SFINAE rules, removed from the overload resolution set, and ``multiply_accumulate_impl`` is effectively left without a call operator.
 The top-level ``multiply_accumulate()`` function will then see, when called with ``std::string`` arguments, a ``multiply_accumulate_impl`` functor with no call operator, and thus
 SFINAE rules will also remove the ``multiply_accumulate()`` function from the overload resolution set.
-The compiler's error message lamenting the lack of a suitable ``multiply_accumulate()`` function is thus explained.
 This also means that, even in the presence of a default implementation, it will still be possible to write a type trait to detect the availability of ``multiply_accumulate()``, in the same fashion as done above for ``has_cosine``.